Dr. Bob Baravarian explains how OssioFiber® is redefining bunion surgery

 Do bunion correctors work?

-While widely available and marketed as a solution for bunions, bunion correctors often have limited effectiveness.
-It’s essential to understand that bunions are a structural issue, and while these devices may provide some temporary relief, they are unlikely to correct the root cause of the deformity.
+No. While widely available and marketed as a solution for bunions, bunion correctors have very limited effectiveness.
+It’s essential to understand that bunions are a structural issue, and while these devices may provide some temporary relief, they won’t correct the root cause of the deformity.

 Are bunions hereditary?

 Yes, genetics plays a significant role in the development of bunions.
-If your parents or grandparents have bunions, you may also be at an increased risk of developing them.
-However, it’s important to note that other factors such as footwear, foot mechanics, and lifestyle can also contribute to their development.
+If your parents or grandparents had bunions, you may have an increased risk of developing them as well.
+However, it’s important to note that other factors like footwear, foot mechanics, and lifestyle can also contribute to their development.

 How can bunions be prevented?

-To prevent the formation of bunions, it is essential to wear footwear that provides sufficient space and comfort for your feet.
+If your bunion is not caused by heredity, you can help prevent the formation of bunions by wearing footwear that provides sufficient space and comfort for your feet.
 Opt for shoes with a wide toe box, ample instep space, and soft soles to ensure your toes are not compressed or restricted.
 It is advisable to avoid wearing high heels taller than 2 1/4 inches and steer clear of shoes with a tight fit, narrow point, or those that do not match the natural shape of your foot.

 Can bunions be corrected without surgery?

-Bunions can often be managed and improved without surgery, especially when detected early.
+Bunions can often be managed and improved without surgery, especially if they are detected early.
 However, the effectiveness of these approaches varies depending on the severity of the bunion and individual factors.

 Here are some non-surgical methods to consider: